linode/docs/docs/tools-reference/file-transfer/filezilla.md

 Prior to following this guide, you will need to ensure that the following steps have been taken on your Linode.

-1. Created a user as per the instructions in our [securing your server](docs/security/securing-your-server/) guide.
+-  Created a user as per the instructions in our [securing your server](docs/security/securing-your-server/) guide.

-2. Ensure that you can connect to your Linode [via SSH](docs/getting-started#connecting-to-your-linode).
+-  Ensure that you can connect to your Linode [via SSH](docs/getting-started#connecting-to-your-linode).

+-  This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with ``sudo``.
+If you're not familiar with the ``sudo`` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 {: .note }
 >If you wish, you may use the `root` account on your Linode to perform file transfers, although you may need to change [file ownership and permissions](/docs/using-linux/users-and-groups) on the server after doing so.